pbrochart/oaunofficial/README.md

 Backport some bug fixes from ioquake3.
 Revision 317: Optimization of bot's parsing from ioquake3.
 Revision 318: Some bug fixes from ioquake3.
+Revision 319: Add missing commit and some bug fixes from ioquake3.